muratk5n/thirdwave/en/README.md

 E-mail works via disparete servers too; GMail has its own servers, Yahoo has theirs, they communicate through a protocol called SMTP.
 I don't have to be on Yahoo system to email someone at Yahoo.
-Faebook, Twitter work on a backward, suboptimal 'monolith' mechanisms..
+Facebook, Twitter work on a backward, suboptimal 'monolith' mechanisms..
 The problem was, as usual, over-commercialization of their platforms.